Yuli Gurriel Player Props: Marlins vs. Rockies

 Yuli Gurriel At The Plate

-- Gurriel has three doubles, three home runs and six walks while batting .242.
+- Gurriel is batting .263 with three doubles, three home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.